Yuxiang1995/isPointInPoly/README.md

 # isPointInPoly
-Determine whether a point is inside an arbitrary polygon
+A fast algorithm which can determine whether a point is inside an arbitrary polygon, this method can support convex and non-convex polygon.
+It costs O(n), n refers to the n-sided shape.

 Input: